jonnybateman/HTML-CSS-PHP--reCAPTCHA/README.md

 ### Backend Server Integration

 When the form is submitted the form `action` attribute is invoked executing the validation PHP script.
 It builds a validation request which is posted to the reCAPTCHA Verify API.
-The response is formulated as a JSON where we decode it to a series of key value pairs and store in an array.
+The `$recaptcha_response` is the token that we retrieved earlier.
+Next the response is formulated as a JSON file where we decode it to a series of key value pairs and store in an array.

     $recaptcha_api_url = 'https://www.google.com/recaptcha/api/siteverify';
     // Get the Google reCaptcha token that was saved to the hidden input field